lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 }
 ```

-Change the value of "backend" to "theano" and of "image_dim_ordering" to "th"
+Change the value of "backend" to "theano" and "image_dim_ordering" to "th"

 Alternatively, if there is no keras.json file then create one and open it by typing